-Whether you're after a HomePod smart speaker, a new iPad or iPhone, the excellent Apple TV 4K video streamer or a new pair of AirPods or Beats headphones, you'll naturally want the cheapest price.
+Whether you're after a HomePod smart speaker (which can currently be found heavily discounted, possibly to make way for the long-awaited HomePod 2), a new iPad or iPhone, the excellent Apple TV 4K video streamer or a new pair of AirPods or Beats headphones, you'll naturally want the cheapest price.

 UK: the very best Apple deals

 Apple HomePod smart speaker